Smart Cities and Civic Technologies (SC&CT) Research Center

 The Smart Grid Research Center is a multidisciplinary center at Syracuse University.
 It includes faculty, students and researchers from the School of Information Studies, where the center is housed, as well as the Maxwell School of Citizenship and Public Affairs, the School of Architecture, the College of Engineering and Computer Science and the School of Law.

-Jeffrey Stanton, School of Information Stories
+Jeffrey Stanton, School of Information Studies

 Murali Venkatesh, School of Information Studies